OliverOakley/project_two/README.md

     * Results_id - relates the amount won to the results of the dice roll/wheel spins from services 2 and 3.

 The database schema is defined in the service1/application/models.py.
-The schema is created by running:
+The schema is created by running 'python3 create.py', with the create.py file being stored in service1.
-* python3 create.py

-Which populates the database with the schema from service 1.

 ## Containerisation and Orchestration - Docker:
 ### Docker Setup: